MITComputationalCamera/AndroidCameraApp/README.md

 ***

 Using the code provided (and any additional libraries you'd like to use), create an Android app that does the following:
-Displays a viewfinder with the preview pane and a singular capture button
+1. Displays a viewfinder with the preview pane and a singular "Snap" or capture button
+2. Via a Dropdown bar or other setting component, allows you to change the preview filter between 3 different filters of your choice (e.g. use setColorEffect to change it to Mono)
+   -here you will have to create a method in your "CamHost" class (e.g. RohanCamHost) to change the parameters necessary and call adjustPreviewParameters to update properly.
+This will also require you to modify the inside of your adjustPreviewParameters method so that whatever we pass (Camera.Parameters parameters) is not overwritten by what's inside.
+There are multiple ways to do this.